Skip to Content

 Warhammer the Old World is an upcoming tabletop game from Games Workshop.
-Even though we know very little about it, it is one of the most anticipated games from GW at the moment, as people think it is Warhammer: Fantasy coming back.
+It is one of the most anticipated games from GW at the moment, as people think it is Warhammer Fantasy Battle coming back.
+We know quite a lot more today than we did when it was first announced.

 In this article, we have gathered every little bit of confirmed information we could find.
 The only source here is Games Workshop from their official Warhammer Community.